Masterclass Catalog

 SEMINAR OUTLINE I. Introduction

 A. Overview of business activities from the financial perspective B. Role of finance within the firm C. Responsibilities of a financial manager II.
 The financial condition of a business A. Explanation of basic financial statements i.
 Balance sheet ii.
 Income statement B. Financial statement analysis i.
 Basic types of financial ratios ii.
 Computation and interpretation of financial ratios iii.
 Types of ratio analysis iv.
 The DuPont system of financial analysis v.
-Limitations of ratio analysis
+Limitations of ratio analysis III.
+Cash flows, profits, and expenses of a business

 The Center for the Future of Work in the OSU Spears School of Business offers various certificate programs and customized professional development.